"It's the chief's son!"

 Isabella Dywer did not understand.

-There weren't a lot things in this world that could stump her, with her IQ and photographic memory, but unavoidably, there had to things that went beyond her comprehension.
+There weren't a lot things in this world that could stump her, but being a human, there were things that went beyond her comprehension.
 Human fear was one thing.
-Of course, she could quote from the Oxford dictionary, but she couldn't understand how it worked.
+She knew fear, even though it was from a distant memory.

 There was going to be more, but I decided to split it into two chapters.
 Sorry, the next would have an immediate update.